sachin-s/personal-analysis-app/README.md

 ### Configuration

-After installation of ruby on rails go to the root folder(BANK folder) and run "rails s" command to sun the server you can access the app in http://localhost:3000
+After installation of ruby on rails go to the root folder(BANK folder) and run "rails s" command to run the server you can access the app in http://localhost:3000

 some of the general solutions you can try if any problem occurs :